AhmadRaju007/Leetcode/README.md

 # Leetcode
-Solutiion and analysis of Leetcode problems
+Solution and analysis of Leetcode problems